ry007/mini-hackathon/README.md

 ### How is Memory Atlas played?

+Memory Atlas follows the following rules

+  * Each player enters a country, place, continent which complies with the Atlas rules.
+They will be tested against a dictionary.
+The first letter of the word should be the last letter of the previous word

+  * The next player repeats( enters into text field )the sequence of words upto the last word and adds a new word based on the rules.

+  * After each successful turn the player's score is calculated based on the letters used by the player.The score is updated

+  * A player can declare at any point of time.On declaring the players final score is calculated and he/she is locked out of the game.
+The other player can then keep adding sequence to maximize his score till it exceeds the opponent's score.

+  * If a player fails to recall the sequence then he/she automatically gets locked out of the game till the other player declares.

 ### Data Structures used

 We have used the following data structures as per the requirements of the game